influxdata/docs-v2/content/influxdb/v2.1/reference/release-notes/influxdb.md

 Added several new configuration options to [`influxd`](/influxdb/v2.1/reference/cli/influxd/):

-- Add `influxd recovery` subcommand to let you create a recovery user/token.
+- Add `influxd recovery` command to let you create a recovery [Operator token](/influxdb/v2.1/security/tokens/#operator-token).
 - Add `--sqlite-path` flag for specifying a user-defined path to the SQLite database file.
 - Add `storage-wal-max-concurrent-write` flag to enable tuning memory pressure under heavy write load.
 - Add `storage-wal-max-write-delay` flag to prevent deadlocks when the WAL is overloaded with concurrent writes.